 For any content issues please Contact Us.

 Creativity and self-expression are important for all people.
 Being creative and engaging in art, including visual arts, performing arts, music, and creative writing, provides a number of mental and physical health benefits.
 Art is proven to reduce anxiety and depression and improve cognitive abilities like memory and reasoning.
 It may even reduce the risk of brain diseases like Alzheimer’s and dementia.

-These benefits are for everyone, but children with disabilities like cerebral palsy may be left out of art experiences.
+These benefits are for everyone, but children with disabilities, like cerebral palsy, may be left out of art experiences.
 As inclusion becomes more popular, though, these children are being included, are being given adaptive tools, and are getting the many benefits of art.
-They can also benefit from guided therapies that make use of art, music, and dance to help children of all abilities.
+Many facilities and schools are beginning to offer guided therapies that make use of art, music, and dance to help children of all abilities.

 The Importance of Inclusion

-Children living with disabilities have a right to be included in activities and learning experiences as much as any others.
-However, for a long time these children have been excluded from activities it was assumed they could not do, such as sports and sometimes art.
-Inclusion is growing as a movement and it is important because all children deserve to have art in their lives and to benefit from it.
+A child living with disabilities has the right to be included in activities and learning experiences as much as any other child.
+However, for a long time, these children have been excluded from activities due to the assumption that they could not participate.
+Inclusion is growing as a movement.
+It is important because all children deserve to have art in their lives and to benefit from it.
 Inclusion is also necessary for many other reasons: to promote self-esteem and confidence, to increase socializing with peers, and to give every child the best opportunities.